AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 - New path for LLVM generation, separate from C and NCG. (path forks at compiler/main/CodeOutput.lhs, same place where C and NCG fork).
 - LLVM code generation will output LLVM assembly code.
-- The llvm assembly code is translated to an object file as follows
+- The LLVM assembly code is translated to an object file as follows

-  - First, there is an 'LlvmAs' phase which generates llvm bitcode from LLVM assembly code (using the `llvm-as` tool).
+  - First, there is an 'LlvmAs' phase which generates LLVM bitcode from LLVM assembly code (using the `llvm-as` tool).
-  - The llvm optimizer is run which is a series of bitcode to bitcode optimization passes (using the `llc` tool).
+  - The LLVM optimizer is run which is a series of bitcode to bitcode optimization passes (using the `llc` tool).
-  - Finally an object file is created from the llvm bitcode (using the `llc` tool)
+  - Finally an object file is created from the LLVM bitcode (using the `llc` tool)

-- This brings the LLVM path back to the other backends.
+- This brings the LLVM path back to the other back-ends.
-- The final state is the Link stage, which uses the system linker as with the other backends.
+- The final state is the Link stage, which uses the system linker as with the other back-ends.

 Here is a diagram of the pipeline: